KPZ equation from ASEP plus general speed-change drift: Homogenization tools

-since, again, { $\kappa^{-1}=n^{-3/4}\{\sup_{i}\|\mathfrak{f}_{i}\|_{\infty}\}^{3/2}$} and { $\log\{1+\exp\{-KN^{2\e}\}\}$} is exponentially small in $N$.
+since, again, { $\kappa^{-1}=n^{-3/4}\{\sup_{i}\|\mathfrak{f}_{i}\|_{\infty}\}^{3/2}$} and { $\log\{1+\exp\{-K'N^{2\e}\}\}$} is exponentially small in $N$.
 We are now left to control the RHS of \eqref{eq:probanI2a}.
 For this, we first write, with explanation given after,

-Above, { $\E^{\mathrm{dyn}}_{\eta}$} means expectation with respect to the law of the dynamics of { $\eta^{}$} given the initial configuration $\eta$ with sample paths denoted by $\omega$ (to avoid confusion with $\eta$ notation).
-So, in the above display, all we do is break up $\E$ by first conditioning on the law of the initial data { $\eta^{}_{\s}$} for the time-average on the LHS, and then we shift everything by $\y$, which only moves the $\tau_{\y}$ from the time-average into the initial condition { $\tau_{\y}\eta^{}_{\s}$} on the RHS (since the law of the dynamics is translation-invariant).
+Above, $\omega_{\s+\cdot}$ is a path sampled from the law of the process { $\t\mapsto\eta_{\t}$} (as to not confuse it with { $\t\mapsto\eta_{\t}$} itself) after conditioning on its initial data to be { $\eta_{\s}$}.
+The { $\E^{\mathrm{dyn}}_{\eta}$} means (``dynamical") expectation with respect to this process as a function of its initial condition $\eta$.
+So, in the above display, all we do is break up $\E$ by first conditioning on the law of the initial data $\eta_{\s}$, then we shift everything by $\y$, which only moves the $\tau_{\y}$ from the time-average into the initial condition { $\tau_{\y}\eta^{}_{\s}$} on the RHS (since the law of the dynamics is translation-invariant).
 The inner expectation on the RHS is a function of only { $\tau_{\y}\eta^{}_{\s}$}.